 One of the greatest ways to explore the rich food culture of Osaka is joining a local food tour.
 Bar hopping is definitely the most recommended to experience the authentic nightlife in Osaka as there are numbers of hidden areas for drinking that are not on guidebooks.

 If you want to try the best izakaya food and drink in Osaka at night, try this Osaka Bar Hopping Nightlife Tour.
-You’ll get to experience authentic Osaka foods and drinks by pub crawling local izakaya bars including Hozenji Yokocho Alley (法善寺横丁) , the old-fashioned drink alley near Dotonbori area.
+You’ll have essential Osaka experiences with foods and drinks by pub crawling in local izakaya districts including Hozenji Yokocho Alley (法善寺横丁) , the old-fashioned drink alley near Dotonbori area.

 There are more cafes and stalls that offer visually-stunning drinks and desserts in Japan, and Osaka is one of the hottest cities to enjoy that popular trend.
 Especially, young foodies and fancy hipsters take pleasure in getting beautiful and impressive dishes and drinks to post them on Instagram and just experience the new tastes.

 For instance, a cutting-edge Food Art Gallery JTRRD offers gorgeous artistic smoothies made with fresh fruits and a trendy shop ◯△□ (Maru Sankaku Shikaku) provides cute small pieces of tart flavored with seasonal fruits and Japanese teas like Matcha and Hojicha.